-Manipulation of the Nasal Bones under a Local Anaesthetic (MUA of Nose)
+Manipulation of the Nasal Bones under a Local Anaesthetic

 Patient Experience

-• Reference Number: HEY-246/2020
+• Reference Number: HEY-246/2023

 • Departments: ENT

-• Last Updated: 27 February 2020
+• Last Updated: 28 April 2023

 Introduction

-This leaflet has been produced to give you general information about your procedure.
-Most of your questions should have been answered by this leaflet.
-It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team who has been caring for you.
+This leaflet has been produced to give you general information.
+Most of your questions should be answered by this leaflet.
+It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

-What is an MUA of the nose?
+What is a manipulation under local anaesthetic (MUA) of the nose?

 Can there be any complications or risks?